sc0h0/sc0h0.github.io/_posts/2023/2023-12-26-select-distinct-ride-to-work.md

 To determine whether two routes are identical, or to quantify their differences if they are not, we can use the Lock-step Euclidean Distance (LSED).
 To visualise the calculation of this distance, we first compute the 'as-the-bird-flies' distance between corresponding points on each route.
 These distances are then squared, summed, and finally, the square root is taken.

+In the example below, the LSED is calculated to be 112 meters.
+As expected, the LSED is non-zero, primarily because sequence point 3 is located at different positions in each route, while all other sequence points are identical.

 <figure>
   <img src="/assets/2023-12-26-img05.png" alt="Lock-step Euclidean Distance (LSED)" loading="lazy">
   <figcaption>